jeffdapaz/VisualChatGPTStudio/README.md

 - If you find any bugs or unexpected behavior, please leave a comment so I can provide a fix.

 ## Release Notes

+### 1.12.0

+- Added the new command "Optimize (Diff View)".
+- Minor fix to the "Add Summary For Entire Class" command where in some cases where chatGPT did not respond well, the class code was erased.
+- Added Chinese readme.
+Thanks to [ATFmxyl](https://github.com/ATFmxyl) for the collaboration!

 ### 1.11.2